tianbo137/tianbo137/README.md

 - On a life-long journey of trying to learn everything

-### Current Foci:
+### Recent Interest:
-- Collaborating with Data Scientists at CrwodDoing to complete a MVP for medicinal-food product and deploy the product on Microsoft Azure to help potential patients
+- Collaborating with Data Scientists at CrwodDoing to complete a MVP for medicinal-food product recommendation system and deploy it on Microsoft Azure to help potential patients
-- Learning more about building industry level data pipeline and machine learning model deployment
+- Learning more about building industry level data pipeline and machine learning model deployment on cloud environment
-- Working with financial data using algorithmic trading
+- Hands-on understanding of financial data and algorithmic trading